wesselvdv/pgbouncer/doc/config.md

 should not have any need for a reset query.

-This setting is for working around broken setups that run applications that use session features over a transaction-pooled PgBouncer.
+This setting is for working around broken setups that run applications that use session features over a transaction-pooled pg_ddm.
 It changes non-deterministic breakage to deterministic breakage: Clients always lose their state after each transaction.